SemanticMediaWiki/SemanticMediaWiki/docs/architecture/datamodel.datavalue.md

 The various subclasses of `DataValue` roughly correspond to the [datatypes][datatype] that a value can have, and they implement the specific behaviour of particular values.
 In the current architecture, `DataValue` subclasses implement all functions that are specific to a particular [datatype][datatype]:

 - Interpreting user input (e.g. parsing a string into a calendar date)
-- Encoding values in a format that is suitable for storage (e.g. computing a standardized, language-independent string for representing a date and a floating point number that can be used for sorting dates)
+- Encoding values in a format that is suitable for storage (e.g. computing a standardized, language-independent string for representing a date and a floating-point number that can be used for sorting dates)
 - Generating readable output (e.g. converting the internal representation of a date back into a text that is readable in the current language)

 ## Data representation and formatting